 The County Chair or Executive Committee may create such Ad Hoc Committees, as may be deemed necessary to assist in carrying out duties not specifically assigned to a Standing Committee.
 Individuals need not be members of the Executive Committee to serve on an Ad Hoc Committee unless otherwise stipulated by action of the Executive Committee, but no member of any committee may have affiliated with another political party during the current election cycle.

-The Advisory Committee shall meet at least once in each election cycle, not later than 60 days after the County Chair takes office, and at the call of the County Chair, who shall be its presiding officer.
+The Advisory Committee shall meet at least once in each election cycle, not later than 90 days after this provision is adopted, and at the call of the County Chair, who shall be its presiding officer.
 The initial meeting shall focus on planning, direction, and objectives of local GOP activity, but shall be advisory only and not binding on the County Chair.

-The current edition of Robert’s Rules of Order, Newly Revised, shall be the parliamentary authority governing the Executive Committee and Officers in all cases in which they are not inconsistent with these Bylaws or the Rules of the Republican Party of Texas.
+The current edition of Robert’s Rules of Order, Newly Revised, shall be the parliamentary authority governing the Executive Committee and Officers in all cases in which they are not inconsistent with these Supplemental Rules or the Rules of the Republican Party of Texas.

-These Bylaws may be amended by a two-thirds vote of the members of the Executive Committee present and voting at a meeting of the Executive Committee, a quorum being present, and by mailing written notice to each Precinct Chair and Precinct Captain at least fourteen (14) days in advance of a regular or special meeting called for that purpose.
+These Supplemental Rules may be amended by a two-thirds vote of the members of the Executive Committee present and voting at a meeting of the Executive Committee, a quorum being present, and by mailing written notice to each Precinct Chair and Precinct Leader at least fourteen (14) days in advance of a regular or special meeting called for that purpose.